tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

     | crypto          |    4 | Cryptography        |
     +-----------------+------+---------------------+

-so we do not use longitude/latitude navigation by talking about "Row#2 Column #2", we use the contents of the Name column and the name of the Size column by talking about "the size, where the name is 'clock'".
+so one does not use longitude/latitude navigation by talking about "Row#2 Column #2", one uses the contents of the Name column and the name of the Size column by talking about "the size, where the name is 'clock'".
-To be more exact, this is what we say:
+To be more exact, this is what one says:

 ``SELECT size FROM modules WHERE name = 'clock';``

-If you're familiar with Tarantool's architecture -- and we hope that you read about that before coming to this chapter -- then you know that there is a NoSQL way to get the same thing:
+If you're familiar with Tarantool's architecture -- and ideally you read about that before coming to this chapter -- then you know that there is a NoSQL way to get the same thing: